 Speaking of paint, you’ll have to make sure that the material withstands heat.
 That becomes even more important in the case of painting the insert.
 After applying the first layer, wait and check if it sticks to the surface well, since not all materials can be painted.

 In the case of brick surroundings, you should totally consider whitewashing them.
 Brick is not exactly the best, or easiest, material to paint over, so whitewashing them using a mixture of white latex paint and water can do you wonders.
 You’ll first spray the brick with water, dip a rag in the mixture, then use it to apply the paint over large areas.
 To reach finer areas, you can use a dry brush.
 You may need a second coating to get the bright tone you’re looking for.
+Additionally, you can check out the best modern shiplap fireplace ideas.

 6. Change the Type of Fireplace